Hands of the Clock: Charts

 The single was in the Recommended Canadian Content section of RPM Weekly on May 26.
 It was also picking up in Montreal and Ontario.
 By June 9 it was charting, having just entered the Canadian Content Chart at #9.
 It also made its entry into the RPM100 Chart at the #100 spot.

 By July 14, the group appeared on the RPM Weekly cover.
 Their single was also at its second week at #4 on the RPM Canadian Content Chart.
 It had also moved up from #48 to #43 on the RPM100 Chart.

-Stateside it was making some progress an Billboard wrote in the August 2 issue that "Hands of the Clock" by Life, "Laughing" by The Guess Who and "When I Die" by Motherlode were three Canadian produced singles that were either in the Billboard "Hot Hundred" or "Bubbling Under".
+Stateside it was making some progress and Billboard wrote in the August 2 issue that "Hands of the Clock" by Life, "Laughing" by The Guess Who and "When I Die" by Motherlode were three Canadian produced singles that were either in the Billboard "Hot Hundred" or "Bubbling Under".

 The song eventually got to #19 on Canada's RPM chart.